britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by MPTCP in addition to TCP therefore are:

-- congestion control with load balancing over mutiple connections.
+- congestion control with load balancing over multiple connections.
 - endpoint multiplexing of a single byte stream (higher throughput).
 - address family multiplexing: sub-flows can be started over IPv4 or IPv6 for the same session.